top of page

 Understanding Choices After Mastectomy versus Lumpectomy

-This article is based on the book "Breast Reconstruction Explained" by Dr. Foumani.
-The type of breast cancer surgery you undergo — whether mastectomy or lumpectomy — shapes your reconstruction options and outcomes.
-Each surgical approach creates different starting points for rebuilding, with distinct possibilities and considerations.
-Understanding these nuances ensures you can make well-informed decisions that align with both your personal wishes and your specific medical si
+This article is based on the book “Breast Reconstruction Explained” by Dr. Mahyar Foumani.
+The type of breast cancer surgery you have — a mastectomy or a lumpectomy — shapes your reconstruction options and your result.
+Each one gives a different starting point for rebuilding, with its own possibilities and points to weigh.
+When you understand these differences, you can make well-informed choices that fit both your own wishes and your medical situation.
+Only when you have a cl

 Where can I watch 3D animations of breast reconstruction techniques?

 Where can I watch 3D animations of breast reconstruction techniques?
-Patients and medical students searching for 3D animations of breast reconstruction techniques now have a dedicated resource: breastreconstructionsurgeon.com.
-The platform, developed by plastic and reconstructive surgeon Dr. M. Foumani and based on his book Breast Reconstruction Explained, publishes multimedia content, including animated visualizations, to help readers understand complex surgical steps that s
+Are you a patient or medical student looking for 3D animations of breast reconstruction?
+There is now a resource just for that: breastreconstructionsurgeon.com.
+The platform was made by plastic and reconstructive surgeon Dr. Mahyar Foumani, and is based on his book Breast Reconstruction Explained.
+It publishes multimedia content, including animations, to help you understand surgical steps that a still image

 Jan 13 min read